 January 15 was an auspicious day for claiming to be “on common ground.”
 It was the day of a reading by a distinguished former South End resident, Joan Diver, who returned to her former neighborhood’s library to read from her debut memoir, When Spirit Calls: A Healing Odyssey.
-January 15 also would have been Dr. Martin Luther King, Jr.’s 90th birthday and, as Rev. Tim Crellin of St. Stephens Church who introduced the author pointed out, the towering figure in American civil rights history also claimed common ground, for humanity regardless of the color of their skin.
-And then there was the award-winning book by J. Anthony Lukas about the South End’s struggle with school integration and forced busing, titled Common Ground, in which the story of the Divers’ experience when they lived on West Newton Street in the 1970s was the title of its very first chapter.
+The Divers were one of the three families profiled in the award-winning book by J. Anthony Lukas about the South End’s struggle with school integration and forced busing, titled Common Ground.
+January 15 would have been Dr. Martin Luther King, Jr.’s 90th birthday and, as Rev. Tim Crellin of St. Stephens Church who introduced the author pointed out, also claimed “common ground,” for humanity regardless of the color of their skin.

 Father Crellin captured the anticipation in the room where Joan Diver explained her quest for a spiritual life after devastating pain from an injured back forced her to seek relief in non-traditional venues and methods in cultural settings of both East and West.
 “Some of you may be joining us this evening because you know Joan from her days living just around the corner from where we are right now,” Rev. Crellin said, “or from her nearly two decades leading the Hyams Foundation, or from her leadership on boards like the Associated Grant Makers, the United Way and countless others.
 Perhaps you came because you know at least part of her story from reading Tony Lukas’ now classic book.
 Or maybe you came out tonight because you’ve heard about Joan’s commitment to healing: physical, emotional, spiritual.
 Regardless of why you’re joining us tonight, you’re in for a treat.”

 Diver, who with her husband Colin, had hoped to raise their two boys in the South End in the 1970s but was thwarted by the constant battle over street crime and school choice, said she will always be connected to the South End.
-Moving to Newton for a better schools for their sons was traumatic.
-They were grieved over it and felt guilty for not staying to face the challenges of raising a family in the South End.
-When Lukas sought them out to profile their experience, she was very reluctant at first but then relented.
+Moving to Newton to access better schools for their sons was traumatic.
+They grieved over it and felt guilty for not staying to face the challenges of raising a family in the South End.
+When Lukas sought them out to profile their experience for the book he was writing about busing, she was very reluctant at first but then relented.
 “Tony told our story, which was a healing experience for us,” adding, “I could never have written my story of healing without the Boston story.”

-Her medical crisis led her to surgery, after which she experienced certain phenomena when back at home, like a blinding white light that came and went, and a growing psychic awareness of “some challenges that come from dimensions that we’re not familiar with” as she put it, as well as a growing sense of the existence of “a universal consciousness.”
-A friend, a psychic, told her this was part of a re-balancing of physical, mental and psychological energy.
+Her medical crisis led her to surgery, after which she experienced certain phenomena, like a blinding white light that came and went, and a growing psychic awareness of “some challenges that come from dimensions that we’re not familiar with,” as well as a growing sense of the existence of “a universal consciousness.”
+A friend, a psychic, suggested this was part of a re-balancing of physical, mental and psychological energy.
 Diver became convinced that turbulent times, in a personal and a broader sense, represented “a great breaking open,” something that is “coming up for its healing, like a boil.”

 On various trips she took after her surgery she became familiar with members of healing communities with whom she was able to communicate in a spiritual understanding.
-She experienced a crossing of boundaries into previous lives she may have lived, including ones where she had been raped and committed suicide.
+She experienced a “crossing of boundaries” into previous lives she may have lived, including ones where she had been raped and committed suicide.
 “I felt love and forgiveness after that,” she said, “like I had become a different person, one with more confidence.”
-Lurching from painful medical crises to recovery and back again several times, Diver traveled a parallel path of the mind that led her to want to train as a healer, hoping to heal others who were in psychic and physical pain.
+Lurching from painful medical crises to recovery and back again several times, Diver traveled a parallel path of the mind that led her to want to train as a healer, hoping to help others who were in psychic and physical pain.
 She participated in healing initiations that took her to Egypt, India, China and Mount Sinai.
-She became convinced that “we were all led in some way, in our mind or by something beyond our minds,” but kept wondering, “what was driving me?”
+She became convinced that we were “all led in some way, in our mind or by something beyond our minds,” but kept wondering, “what was driving me?”